ENERGY EFFICIENCY

 Two parallel workshops.
 Spend 30-35 minutes at each workshop, then groups will switch.

 Hot water heating is energy and cost intensive.
-Join ergSol’s Monika Weiss and Treasury Americas’ Will Drayton for an actionable exploration of nascent opportunities for the wine industry–solar thermal hot water and energy storage.
+Join ergSol’s Monika Weiss, Treasury Americas’ Will Drayton, and Schneider Electric’s John Westerman for an actionable exploration of nascent opportunities for the wine industry–solar thermal hot water and battery energy storage.
 Learn how ergSol’s building-integrated designs provide renewable hot water while preserving winery aesthetics.
 Drayton will share the why, how, and outcomes of the ergSol system at their Sonoma bottling facility, and how it integrates in their plans for net zero emissions by 2030.
-Consider if solar thermal could make sense for your operation, both to reduce costs and increase renewable energy.
-As more and more operations aim to move toward energy independence, Drayton and Weiss will also share insights on the future of energy storage.
+Westerman will discuss the evolution of battery storage, both in increasing cost-effectiveness and the ability to not only shave peak loads but also provide windows of independent energy.
+Consider if solar thermal and battery storage could make sense for your operation, both to reduce energy costs and mitigate risk.

 Action Opportunities: